School District of Palm Beach County

 SDPBC schools also began inviting parents to participate in add/drop conversations related to student schedule modifications around accelerated courses to better support students in the course selection decisions.
 The district offered Language Labs to parents, an English to Speakers of Other Languages (ESOL) program for adult learners to eliminate language barriers for parents engaging in their childs’ educational decisions.
 Students and parents both became more comfortable with pursuing advanced courses because of the additional support provided by schools.

-Actualizing Equity Part III: High-Quality Instructional Materials
+Actualizing Access and Opportunity Part III: High-Quality Instructional Materials

-The third pillar of the Equity Framework is about ensuring that all SDPBC students use high-quality and engaging instructional materials, setting a new standard for curricular materials to be both academically rigorous as well as relevant to its student audience.
+The third pillar of the Access and Opportunity Framework is about ensuring that all SDPBC students use high-quality and engaging instructional materials, setting a new standard for curricular materials to be both academically rigorous as well as relevant to its student audience.
 First, the district developed a systematic process of assessing the rigor of curricular materials consistently across the district, so teachers could focus on their ability to teach students instead of creating and sourcing the curricula materials themselves.
 Next, the district decided to revise their curriculum adoption rubric highlighting the importance of representation in texts.

 Identifying High-Quality Instructional Materials